-In order to graduate with a master's degree, students must complete the following:
+In order to graduate with a master's degree, students must complete the following: 1.
+All necessary coursework with a 3.0 grade point average.

-- 1. All necessary coursework with a 3.0 grade point average. - 2.
-All program specific graduation requirements, which may include: comprehensive examinations, theses, portfolio, final project, internships, etc.
+2. All program specific graduation requirements, which may include: comprehensive examinations, thesis, portfolio, final project, internships, etc.

-Note: Students enrolled in their last class with satisfactory progress can participate in commencement ceremonies provided that all other University and program graduation requirements listed above are completed.
-The time limit for completing a master's degree at Park University is seven years.
+Note: The time limit for completing a master's degree at Park University is seven years.
 No course older than seven years, unless specifically approved by the graduate program director, will be applied to a master's degree program.